 Wrap the tail around the wreath and secure it by wrapping around the center of your bow.

-To place it on a door like mine, I added a little ribbon to the form and then hung it over the decorative iron scrolls on the door.
+To place it on a door like mine, I added a little ribbon to the form at the back of the wreath and then hung it over the decorative iron scrolls on the door.

 More Football Themed Wreath Ideas